-Workshop participants will be able to use either OpenSim 3.3 or 4.0 (still in beta).
+Workshop participants will be able to use either OpenSim 3.3 or 4.0.
 You should discuss which version is best with your Stanford mentors, but here are some guidelines:

 - If you depend on another OpenSim-based project, use whatever version of OpenSim that project requires.

 - You can have both the 3.3 and 4.0 GUIs installed simultaneously, but it is less easy to toggle between 3.3 and 4.0 for the API/scripting.